chainsawriot/hkrug_tm/README.md

 Hong Kong R User Group Pre-hackathon workshop on Text Mining.

-This pre-hackathon is designed for those who want to get their hands dirty and really want to do something.
+This pre-hackathon is designed for those who want to get their hands dirty to build something.
 This is not a chit-chat session (in cantonese 吹水).
 YOU NEED TO CODE DURING THE WORKSHOP.

 # prerequsite